AshkanDn/NHS-Digital-Prescribing/README.md

 I added some measures to the data like, “is generic”, “is generic and branded” that were important for further analysis.
 However, I did not have time to use them for any analysis in this report.

-Acquiring domain knowledge to understand data is fundamental phase in every data science projects.
-To this end, after some research, I came to this idea of including All BNF sections so as to demonstrate trends for total prescribing and etc. To do so, we need NLP support in our programme.
-Therefore, I wrote an end-to-end code to:
+Acquiring domain knowledge to understand data is a fundamental phase in every data science project.
+To this end, after conducting research, I decided to include all BNF sections to demonstrate trends for total prescribing and more.
+To achieve this, our program requires NLP support.
+Therefore, I have developed an end-to-end code to:

     -   Connect to website and download its HTML content
     -	Process the content and extract sections, subsections, headers